elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Helm upgraded to `v3.5.0`.
 - InfluxDB upgraded to `v4.8.12`.
 - Resource requests/limits have been updated for all Harbor pods.
+- The pipeline now stops on lint errors.

 ### Fixed